 Less often, coronary artery disease is due to

 Coronary atherosclerosis is often irregularly distributed in different vessels but typically occurs at points of turbulence (eg, vessel bifurcations).
 As the atheromatous plaque grows, the arterial lumen progressively narrows, resulting in ischemia (often causing angina pectoris Angina Pectoris Angina pectoris is a clinical syndrome of precordial discomfort or pressure due to transient myocardial ischemia without infarction.
 It is typically precipitated by exertion or psychologic stress... read more ).
 The degree of stenosis required to cause ischemia varies with oxygen demand.

 Occasionally, an atheromatous plaque ruptures or splits.
 Reasons are unclear but probably relate to plaque morphology, plaque calcium content, and plaque softening due to an inflammatory process.
-Rupture exposes collagen and other thrombogenic material, which activates platelets and the coagulation cascade, resulting in an acute thrombus, which interrupts coronary blood flow and causes some degree of myocardial ischemia.
+Rupture exposes collagen and other thrombogenic material, which activate platelets and the coagulation cascade, resulting in an acute thrombus, which interrupts coronary blood flow and causes some degree of myocardial ischemia.
 The consequences of acute ischemia, collectively referred to as acute coronary syndromes Overview of Acute Coronary Syndromes (ACS) Acute coronary syndromes result from acute obstruction of a coronary artery.
 Consequences depend on degree and location of obstruction and range from unstable angina to non–ST-segment elevation... read more (ACS), depend on the location and degree of obstruction and range from unstable angina, non-ST elevation myocardial infarction (NSTEMI), to ST elevation myocardial infarction (STEMI), which can result in transmural infarction, and other complications Complications of Acute Coronary Syndromes Numerous complications can occur as a result of an acute coronary syndrome and increase morbidity and mortality.
 Complications can be roughly categorized as Electrical dysfunction (conduction... read more including malignant ventricular arrhythmias, conduction defects, heart failure, and sudden death.

 Coronary artery spasm is a transient, focal increase in vascular tone, markedly narrowing the lumen and reducing blood flow; symptomatic ischemia (variant angina Variant Angina Variant angina is angina pectoris secondary to epicardial coronary artery spasm.
 Symptoms include angina at rest and rarely with exertion.
 Diagnosis is by ECG and provocative testing with ergonovine... read more ) may result.
 Marked narrowing can trigger thrombus formation, causing infarction or life-threatening arrhythmia.
 Spasm can occur in arteries with or without atheroma.

 In arteries without atheroma, basal coronary artery tone is probably increased, and response to vasoconstricting stimuli is probably exaggerated.
 The exact mechanism is unclear but may involve endothelial cell abnormalities of nitric oxide production or an imbalance between endothelium-derived contracting and relaxing factors.